 - salad greens such as arugula, spinach, and lettuce

-Whole grains offer a more healthful alternative to highly processed or refined grains.
+Whole grains offer a more healthy alternative to highly processed or refined grains.
 They contain the endosperm, bran, and germ of a grain.
 Refined grains contain only the endosperm, offering less nutritional benefit.